dotnet/docs/docs/csharp/whats-new/csharp-7.md

 [!code-csharp[PointWithDeconstruction](../../../samples/snippets/csharp/new-in-7/point.cs#11_PointWithDeconstruction "Point with deconstruction method")]

-You can extract the individual fields by assigning a tuple to a `Point`:
+You can extract the individual fields by assigning a `Point` to a tuple:

 [!code-csharp[DeconstructPoint](../../../samples/snippets/csharp/new-in-7/program.cs#12_DeconstructPoint "Deconstruct a point")]